ArabkhonDev/ArabkhonDev/README.md

 <h2 align="left">👨🏻‍💻 About Me:</h2>

-- :computer: I'm currently working on Laravel 12
+- :computer: I'm currently working on Laravel 12 and PHP 8.2
-- :hourglass_flowing_sand:  Exploring Microservices
-- :rocket: Always ready to collaborate for Dev Experiments
+- :computer: I'm currently working database on MySQL 10 and PostgresSQL 17

 ## ⚡ Technologies